DHTMLX/docs-todolist/docs/api/rest_api/routes/PUT routes/Put_move.md

   <details>
   <summary>multiple indent/unindent operations</summary>
-  In case the request is sent to indent or unindent multiple tasks, the **id** value in the request line is set to 0, each task ID with other parameters are listed in the <b>opbatch</b> array of task objects.
+  In case the request is sent to indent or unindent multiple tasks, the <b>id</b> value in the request line is set to 0, each task ID with other parameters are listed in the <b>opbatch</b> array of task objects.

 Let's denote each operation object as the <b>Operation</b> object: